Learn more »

-The recent ICE Puiblic Dialogue in San Francisco attracted more than 1200 people to the Nourse Theater.
+The recent ICE Public Dialogue in San Francisco attracted more than 1200 people to the Nourse Theater.

 The Institute for Cross-Disciplinary Engagement (ICE), directed by Marcelo, brought together leading scientists, humanists, and public intellectuals for its launching conference.

 Marcelo's edX online course investigating the limits of knowledge and what we can and cannot know of the world and ourselves was a smashing success.
 Check out the archives.

 A new paper by Marcelo and Damian Sowinski on applying information theory to how we make sense of the world.

 In this TEDxEast talk, Marcelo tells the 13.7-billion-year story of our universe in 18 minutes.